Rafaelatff/STM32-DMA-GPIO/README.md

 ![image](https://user-images.githubusercontent.com/58916022/212678646-9b3b67fd-e5ab-492b-86df-bc6e848dfea7.png)

+Each FIFO has room for 4 bytes.

+Advantage 1: memory port is less accessed allowing other pending DMA request to access memory port.

+Advantage 2: allowing other bus masters to access the memory, thus decreasing the waiting time for other masters.

 **Generic steps to follow while using DMA:**
 * 1. Identify the DMAx Controller to use in application;
 * 2. Initialize the DMA;